Yamaha Motif: First generation

 The balanced hammer effect action is the same action found on Yamaha S90 series keyboards.

 MOTIF Rack is a sound module (with no keyboard) that is controlled by external MIDI instruments.
 It can be expanded with two Modular Synthesis Plug-in boards but has no sampling capabilities.

 MM

 In January (2007), Yamaha introduced two "retro" models; the MM6 (61 keys) and MM8 (88 keys), both based on the original 2001 Motif sound set and samples, with polyphony greatly reduced to fit the lower specifications.
 This synthesizer comes default with 418 patches and 22 drum kits.
+Aside from basic Motif samples, most of the other available sounds are based on the lower-end Yamaha PSR electronic keyboards.